tamram/website/content/en/docs/concepts/overview/_index.md

 allows applications to be isolated between VMs and provides a level of security as the information of one application cannot be freely accessed by another application.

-Virtualization allows better utilization of resources in a physical server and allows better scalability because an application can be added or updated easily, reduces hardware costs, and much more.
+Virtualization allows better utilization of resources in a physical server.
+It also allows better scalability, because an application can be added or updated easily.
+Virtualization reduces hardware costs and provides many other benefits.
 With virtualization you can present a set of physical resources as a cluster of disposable virtual machines.

 Each VM is a full machine running all the components, including its own operating